GKO95/GKO95.github.io/_docs/programming/en/PRGMING_C.md

 | ------------------ | ------------------------------------- |
 | `stdafx.h`         | Visual Studio 2015 (msvc14) and below |
 | `pch.h`            | Visual Studio 2017 (msvc15) and above |

-# **C: BASIC**

-General programming language has essential, fundamental, or even helpful data and syntax that needs to be observed and acknowledged when coding.
-As the beginning of the practical coding, this chapter will introduce basic information on C++ language coding.

 ## Comment